krishnaura45/PotatoLife/README.md

 ##### Step 3: Model Building
 - CNN Model Architecture: Consisted of-
-  a) 6 convolutional layers with 3X3 kernel size and ReLU activation function
+  1) 6 convolutional layers with 3X3 kernel size and ReLU activation function
-  b) 6 max-pooling layers
+  2) 6 max-pooling layers
-  c) A dropout layer
+  3) A dropout layer
-  d) A flattening layer
+  4) A flattening layer
-  e) 2 dense layers
+  5) 2 dense layers
 - Compiled the model using Adam optimizer, Sparse categorical cross-entropy loss and Accuracy metric.
 - The training process involved 50 epochs, with each epoch comprising 54 steps.

 ##### Step 4: FastAPI Integration
 - Implementation details:
-  a) Endpoint Creation: We developed a FastAPI server on localhost, listening on port 8000.
+  1) Endpoint Creation: We developed a FastAPI server on localhost, listening on port 8000.
-  b) Endpoint Routes: We implemented the following API routes to facilitate interaction with the model- POST /predict: This route accepts an uploaded potato leaf image, processes it, feeds it into our trained model, and returns the predicted class (early blight, late blight, or healthy) along with a confidence score.
+  2) Endpoint Routes: We implemented the Post / Predict API route to facilitate interaction with the model.
+This route accepts an uploaded potato leaf image, processes it, feeds it into our trained model, and returns the predicted class (early blight, late blight, or healthy) along with a confidence score.
 - Image Processing and Model Prediction
 Upon receiving an image upload through the /predict endpoint, FastAPI performs the following steps:
-  a) Image Conversion: FastAPI converts the uploaded image into a NumPy array.
+  1) Image Conversion: FastAPI converts the uploaded image into a NumPy array.
-  b) Tensor Conversion: The NumPy array is further transformed into a tensor, which is compatible with our trained model.
+  2) Tensor Conversion: The NumPy array is further transformed into a tensor, which is compatible with our trained model.
-  c) Model Prediction: The tensorized image is passed through the model, and the model predicts the disease class and provides a confidence score for the prediction.
+  3) Model Prediction: The tensorized image is passed through the model, and the model predicts the disease class and provides a confidence score for the prediction.

 - Response Format

 ![image](https://github.com/KD-Blitz/PotatoLife/assets/118080140/f0d62ccf-869c-4c59-a73b-b9d561cb1255)

 ### PROPOSED FRAMEWORK